dheeraj-326/pectus-python-backend/python-backend/instructions.md

 ## Submitting your exercise

-- Please sent your task solutions github repository link at nishant@pectusfinance.com.
+- Please send your task solutions GitHub repository link to nishant@pectusfinance.com.
-- If you have any questions related to this coding challenge please write to Nishant /He/Him (nishant@pectusfinance.com)
+- If you have any questions related to this coding challenge, please write to Nishant /He/Him (nishant@pectusfinance.com)